atoledo1/cs-sprint-challenge-hash-tables/README.md

 ### Task 2: Project Requirements

-Your finished project must include all of the following requirements:
+.Your finished project must include all of the following requirements:

 - [ ] Solve any three of the five problems